viktorbobinski/viktorbobinski.github.io/_posts/2022-04-27-social-media-posting-app.md

 ![Social Media Posting App](/assets/posting-app-thumbnail.JPG)

 A Google Sheets application created for an organic promotion in Facebook groups.
-Multiple volunteers across the world used this app to promote yoga related content in their countries.
+Very many volunteers across the world used this app to promote yoga related content in their countries.

 [Posting App on Google Sheets][posting-app]

 [Posting App on Github][github]

-Functionalities:
+## Stack

+Google Apps Script + Bitly API

+## Description

+This application was supposed to help my friend who was trying to create an organic posting calendar by hand.
+I undertook to automate this task - I learned the requirements and created the algorithm while learning Javascript from scrath.
+I've decided which tools I will use and created a smart way to use Bitly API for free.
+The app was generating 1k+ bitlinks with 5k+ clicks monthly.

+## What I've learned

+- Develop from scratch a tested application used by many users, while working with a 'product owner' during whole process to meet their requirements
+- Learned Javascript from scratch for this project
+- Google Apps Script functions
+- Work with spreadsheets programmatically
+- Manage user accesses & permission levels
+- Call a real API from within my App
+- Analyse Bitly data from Bitly links to find best groups and content

+## Functionalities
 - creates a calendar for posting contents in groups
 - shares data across tabs for easier workflow
 - gathers data